 Why did Salesforce choose to partner with the ARA?
 It’s because of what the ARA represents in the industry as the voice of retail and consumer goods, as well as customers of member businesses.

 It’s vital for Salesforce to deeply understand the messages and behaviours, wants and needs, of the community – all of whom have relationships with retailers.
 We also appreciate that technology is now playing a much bigger role in how retailers and customers thrive in the new environment.
 This year alone, we expect 2 trillion transactions will take place on Salesforce, and over 2.6 billion B2C messages and over 4 billion B2B service and case interactions to take place each day.

 Of course, our alignment of values, and our shared focus on innovation and customer success, on quality and trust, has been a driver of the partnership.
 But the fact that we have never been more mission-critical to the customers we serve is a serious motivator of success.

 What do we see in the near future for retail?
 In 2021, growth will return across all retail, not just a specific sector.
 The investment of retailers must be in ensuring they’re ready and well placed for that growth.
 The behavioural change we’ve seen in customers means that investment must be in technology.

 A significant trend, as technology continues to evolve, will be around headless commerce, or the separation of the customer interface from the back-end processes.
 This is exciting for retailers and customers as it allows for an increasingly seamless, simple and carefully curated customer experience.

 This, and much more, will be in focus as the Salesforce/ARA strategic partnership gathers steam over the coming months.

-To learn more about how RCG companies are moving to a digital operating model, check out Salesforce Live: Australia and New Zealand for Trailblazer stories from Super Retail Group, Mecca, Coca-Cola Amatil and Barbeques Galore on 1 April.
+To learn more about how RCG companies are moving to a digital operating model, check out Salesforce Live: Australia and New Zealand for Trailblazer stories from Super Retail Group, Mecca, Coca-Cola Amatil and Barbeques Galore.
+Available on-demand now.